Harappan art – the Bronze Age

 By the Bronze Age, around 2000 BC, people in northern India were richer, because they were trading more with West Asia and Central Asia.
 They could afford to build cities.
-And they could afford to make more expensive art than their Stone Age ancestors at Mehrgahr.
+So they could afford to make more expensive art than their Stone Age ancestors at Mehrgahr.

 Harappan artists made bronze statuettes (little statues) like this dancing woman.
 She’s totally Indian.
 She’s way more of an independent person than any women in West Asian art at this time.
 Look how she holds her arms, with her hand on her hip.

 Did you find out what you wanted to know about Bronze Age Harappan art in India?
 Let us know in the comments!

 Learn by doing: go see Indian art in a museum

 More about Ancient Indian art

 Eyewitness India, by Manini Chatterjee (2002).
 Easy reading.
 It’s not specifically about Indian art, but you’ll find information about Indian art in this book.

 Ancient India, by Virginia Schomp (2005).
 Written for teens.
 Again, not specifically about Indian art, but very good for reports, and there is information about Indian art.

 Indian Art (Oxford History of Art), by Partha Mitter (2001).
 A good survey of Indian art for ordinary people, going from ancient India to modern India.